Hosted in Upper Sioux Community and Granite Falls, MN

 To promote a deeper multi-cultural understanding, every delegate who participates in the Granite Falls gathering will take the Intercultural Development Inventory assessment before the event.
 The results will be presented in aggregate in Granite Falls.
 We hope that participants will come away from this process understanding that MN is a place of diverse regions with diverse economic drivers and cultural frames, diverse towns and neighborhoods, and diverse peoples, and they are interdependent.
 Diversity is our strength and we are stronger together because we are interdependent economically and socially, across the rural – urban spectrum.

-Funding in-part provided by the Blandin Foundation and individual donors.
+Funding in-part provided by the Blandin Foundation, McKnight Foundation, and individual donors.

 For more information, please contact: